ULTRA LONDON IS FOR RUNNERS & WALKERS

 If you’re a walker looking for a challenge ULTRA LONDON could be for you!

 The events are not a walk-in-the-park (ahem) – but as long as you can complete the distance within the specified cut off times then why not join us?

 The cut off times are not particularly difficult and the required pace is designed to be achievable by most walkers– the shorter distance option also requires a slightly slower pace than the longer distances.

 wHAT PACE WILL I NEED TO WALK AT?

-And for those taking part in LONDON 25, an average speed of approx. 15 minutes per KM (24 minutes per mile) is required to ensure you complete the distance in time.
+And for those taking part in TRAIL 25, an average speed of approx. 15 minutes per KM (24 minutes per mile) is required to ensure you complete the distance in time.

 Note that these times are calculated from the first (earliest) wave start.
 You will be allocated a start wave/time based on your estimated completion time, with those moving at a slower pace starting in earlier waves so that they have the longest possible time to reach the cut off points.